wellcomecollection/docs/rfcs/052-concepts-pipeline/README.md

 them.
 Later, we can add a stage to filter the concepts based on what we actually use.
 This will likely come after the end of the pipeline described in this document, and will copy all matching concepts from the index created here into a new index which will become the Concepts Index used by the Concepts API and Catalogue pipeline.

+### Triggering Concept Changes in Works

+This RFC governs the first phase of developing a pipeline to store Concepts for the Concepts API.
+It does not govern how Concepts are to be used by Works.

+When changes to Concepts occur, it would be correct to ensure that those changes are reflected everywhere they are used.
+However, this phase only involves identifiers from one external Authority.
+It is unlikely that there will be changes that need to be reflected immediately elsewhere.

 ## Other Future/Related Work